Tidal Data Visualisations - Kinetic Sculpture

 Rooted in the artist’s personal connection to the sea in Howth, Dublin, where she was exposed to these tidal shifts from a young age, 372.5 ~ invites viewers to contemplate our complex relationship with nature.
 The sea, seen not merely as a backdrop or resource, but as a powerful entity of vast geographical and temporal scale, gains a voice through this work.
 The artist's experiences of sailing, swimming, and paddle-boarding in these waters infuse the piece with authenticity and intimacy.
 This installation prompts reflection on the patterns in nature that we understand, and those that remain elusive.
 By making these imperceptible data points visible, 372.5 ~ challenges viewers to see beyond the surface, fostering a deeper awareness of the environmental crisis we face and our role within it.

-Below are examples of the various sizes and set ups for the different tidal data sets used from around the world, including Dublin Bay, River Thames Estuary and Bay of Fundy, USA.
+Below are more installations of the various size and set up for the different tidal data sets used from around the world, including Dublin Bay, River Thames Estuary and Bay of Fundy, USA.

 Height: 9 metres, Width 3 metres, Depth 4 metres